What to do if you’ve received a blackmail email

 Tip: If you have a website with a contact form where visitors can send you messages, it’s a good idea to make sure that the contact form is secured and cannot be abused.

 If you’ve received a blackmail email, don’t worry.
-Here are some of the steps you should take to remove that negativity.
+Here are some of the steps you should take:

 Change your passwords

 The first thing you should do is change your password if you’re still using the password mentioned in the email for any of your accounts.
-If you’ve used the same combination of email address and password anywhere, then it’s vulnerable and now is an excellent time to change the password to a secure and complicated one.
+If you’ve used the same combination of email address and password anywhere, it’s now considered vulnerable.
+This is an excellent time to change the password to a secure and complicated one.

 Delete the email

 Don’t reply to the email.
 Don’t click on any links that are on the email.
-More importantly, don’t pay them.
+Most importantly, don’t pay the scammer!
 If you don’t respond, click, or pay, you don’t need to worry as there is no negative risk.

 You can report the email to the local authorities; however, they probably receive these reports several times a day, so it might not be necessary.
 Check with your local authorities if you’re unsure if you should report the blackmail emails you receive.